 Don’t worry, I’ve got you covered!

-Here are more go-to resources and related articles for writing effective cold email:
+Here are more go-to resources and related articles for writing effective cold emails:

-It doesn’t matter whether you’re a freelancer, a marketer, or a founder, you’ll have to send out emails to cold leads if you want to grow your small business.
+Whether you’re a freelancer, a marketer, or a founder, you’ll have to send emails to cold leads to grow your small business.

-This link gives a great overview of how to write an effective email that can win you deals.
+This link gives an excellent overview of how to write an effective email that can win you deals.

 93.9% of cold emails suck.

 This is what Anand Sanwal of CBInsights discovered after analyzing 147 cold emails.
-Read this post to figure out what makes a bad cold email, and how to write a good one.
+Read this post to determine what makes a bad cold email, and how to write a good one.

 You’ll want to read this post before you hit send!

-The subject line is the single most important part of any cold email.
+The subject line is the most critical part of any cold email.
 Read this post to get it right the first time!

-Read this to learn the 15 rules you must follow before sending out a cold email.
+Read this to learn the 15 rules to follow before sending a cold email.
 I love the advice about mentioning competitors and mirroring your target’s tone.

 This link shows you why email signatures are the most neglected tool in daily communications and how to ensure yours is effective.